 Kurt has spearheaded complex community-based projects that revitalize historic structures for modern functional needs.
 He frequently collaborates with visual artists, including Abbas Akhavan, Jessica Karuhanga, and Francisco-Fernando Granados, to translate conceptual sketches into reality through sophisticated 3D modelling, visualization, and fabrication oversight.

 Rooted in a deep understanding of local histories, Kurt’s practice is committed to preserving the unique graphic heritage and signage of urban environments through rigorous research and public engagement.
 He balances advanced technical proficiency with a keen eye for the narrative potential of the built environment.
-Whether navigating Toronto’s heritage conservation districts or managing site-specific art installations, Kurt’s multidisciplinary approach ensures both technical precision and creative sensitivity.
+Whether navigating Toronto’s signage policy, heritage conservation districts, or managing site-specific art installations, Kurt’s multidisciplinary approach ensures both technical precision and creative sensitivity.

 Chirag Sethi Photography